UX/UI Case Study

 Powerful Storage Filters

-While prospector is not a hardcore logistics game, resource management is a critical component to its design.
-The game’s experience necessitates players crafting hundreds if not thousands of items and storing them in logical containers.
-Prospector had a single item storage building called a Silo which had 36 item slots.
+While Prospector is not a hardcore logistics game, resource management is a critical component for its design.
+The game’s experience necessitates players crafting thousands of items and storing them in logical containers.
+Prospector has an item storage building called a Silo, which supports 36 item slots.

 Design challenge